 In order to register as a student organization at UW-Madison, a representative from all student organizations must complete the Badgers Step Up! program.
-Badgers Step Up!
-Is an alcohol program that teaches risk reduction, clarifies social norms around alcohol use, challenges perceptions, and teaches bystander intervention techniques.
+Badgers Step Up! is an alcohol program that teaches risk reduction, clarifies social norms around alcohol use, challenges perceptions, and teaches bystander intervention techniques.
 Content is specific to UW-Madison, including the Wisconsin Idea and the UW-Madison leadership framework competencies.
-All new members in PHA and IFC chapters are required to attend a session of Badgers Step Up! within their first two semesters of membership.
-A version of Badgers Step Up! has been created to integrate the traditional Badgers Step Up! curriculum with rules, policies, and values specific to the Greek community.